Loom (Imagine Dragons album)

 Loom is the sixth studio album by American pop rock band Imagine Dragons, released through Kidinakorner and Interscope Records on June 28, 2024.
 The standard version comprises nine tracks, the fewest on an Imagine Dragons album to date.
 Produced by the band and longtime collaborators Mattman & Robin, it follows their two-part studio album Mercury – Acts 1 & 2 (2022).
 The album marks the band's first release as a trio, due to drummer Daniel Platzman announcing an indefinite hiatus from the band in March 2023, later departing from the band in August 2024.

 The album received generally positive reviews from music critics, and peaked at number 22 on the US Billboard 200.

 Background and concept

+Every Imagine Dragons album prior to Loom had followed relatively the same creative process - the band would enter the studio with 100-200 demos, and narrow it down to the final batch of songs on an album.
+Imagine Dragons initially followed the same process for this album, entering the studio with 150 demos written during the Mercury tour, until producers Mattman & Robin had made a suggestion to switch things up by starting over from scratch.
+The band proceeded to write and record 30 songs for Loom over six months, the smallest amount of material Imagine Dragons had ever created for a studio album.

+The album name was inspired by the video game of the same name, with Reynolds quoting it as his introduction to music at six years old.
+A main theme of Loom is "new beginnings", paralleling both Reynolds' love life of divorcing his wife and beginning to date actress Minka Kelly, as well as the absence of Platzman during the album's creation.

 In an interview with the Associated Press, lead singer Dan Reynolds described the creative process behind the album and its cover:

 You can't really tell if it's a sunset or a sunrise, and then there are two people kind of separated standing in front of it.
 That really kind of sums it up thematically when I listen to it.
 Is the beginning of something new, or is this the end of something?
 And the sunset and the sunrise always kind of feels that way to me.
 It could be either/or.